-You don’t have to wait until summer to get grilling (and beer-ing).
-Cooking outdoors can be enjoyed through all four seasons.
-Sure, most of the time when we picture a good barbecue, it’s surrounded by warm sun, green grass and lazy days.
+Of course, you don’t have to wait until summer to get grilling (and beer-ing).
+Cooking in the great outdoors can be enjoyed through all four seasons.
+Sure, most of the time when we picture a good barbecue, we’re surrounded by warm sun, green grass and lazy days.
 But we also like to keep the party going around the fire pit, while the kids skate on the backyard rink.
+It’s more or less what keeps us sane during the long, winter months.

 It’s easy to substitute fabulous wings and beer with a fantastic smoked brisket – paired with a nice red.
-So all year round, dry rubs add plenty of flavor to the food you’re grilling or smoking, and can be applied right before you throw it on the grill.
+So any time of year, dry rubs add plenty of flavor to the food you’re grilling or smoking, and can be applied right before you throw it on the grill.
 But, since there are no rules here, feel free to season a couple of hours before you cook, if you so choose.
 While there’s nothing wrong with a little olive oil and salt seasoning, we’re always ready and willing to experiment with other flavors.

 Whether you’re obsessed with smoking ribs, are a fan of classic BBQ chicken, or want to experiment with a savory steak, “the rub” is where it’s at.
 And there are so many to choose from.
 In fact, one thing we loved about checking out all of the options over on Amazon, is that so many of the user reviews included recipes!
 Some use the dry rub on its own, while others added honey and other ingredients to turn it into a marinade or sauce.